ComNets-Bremen/GDI-Tutorials/src/05-total-destruction.md

 The concept
 ===========

-Connect a seven segment display to your Arduino.
+Connect a seven-segment display to your Arduino.

 Use binary operations to